nablarch/nablarch-document/en/application_framework/application_framework/handlers/standalone/main.rst

 .. _`main`:

-共通起動ランチャ
+Common Launcher
 ==================================================

-.. contents:: 目次
+.. contents:: Table of contents
   :depth: 3
   :local:

-スタンドアロンで起動するアプリケーションの起点となるハンドラ。
+This handler is the starting point for launching a standalone application.

-javaコマンドから直接起動することで、システムリポジトリの初期化を行い、そこに定義されたハンドラキューを実行させることができる。
+Initialization of the system repository and execution of the handler queue defined in the repository can be performed by direct launch with a java command.

-本ハンドラでは、以下の処理を行う。
+This handler performs the following processes.
-処理の詳細は、カッコ内のJavadocを参照。
+See the Javadoc given within the parentheses for the processing details.

-* コマンドライン引数のパース( :java:extdoc:`CommandLine<nablarch.fw.launcher.CommandLine>` )
+* Parsing of command line argument( :java:extdoc:`CommandLine<nablarch.fw.launcher.CommandLine>` )
-* 起動ログの出力( :java:extdoc:`LauncherLogFormatter#getStartLogFormat<nablarch.fw.launcher.logging.LauncherLogFormatter.getStartLogFormat()>` )
+* Outputs the launch log( :java:extdoc:`LauncherLogFormatter#getStartLogFormat<nablarch.fw.launcher.logging.LauncherLogFormatter.getStartLogFormat()>` )
-* システムリポジトリの初期化
+* Initializes the system repository
-* 実行コンテキストの初期化( :java:extdoc:`Main#setupExecutionContext <nablarch.fw.launcher.Main.setupExecutionContext(nablarch.fw.launcher.CommandLine-nablarch.fw.ExecutionContext)>` )
+* Initializes the execution context( :java:extdoc:`Main#setupExecutionContext <nablarch.fw.launcher.Main.setupExecutionContext(nablarch.fw.launcher.CommandLine-nablarch.fw.ExecutionContext)>` )
-* アプリケーション設定ログの出力( :java:extdoc:`ApplicationSettingLogFormatter<nablarch.core.log.app.ApplicationSettingLogFormatter>` )
+* Outputs the application configuration log( :java:extdoc:`ApplicationSettingLogFormatter<nablarch.core.log.app.ApplicationSettingLogFormatter>` )
-* ハンドラキューの実行
+* Executes the handler queue
-* 例外及びエラーに応じたログの出力
+* Outputs the log in response to exceptions and errors
-* 終了ログの出力( :java:extdoc:`LauncherLogFormatter#getEndLogFormat<nablarch.fw.launcher.logging.LauncherLogFormatter.getEndLogFormat()>` )
+* Outputs the end log ( :java:extdoc:`LauncherLogFormatter#getEndLogFormat<nablarch.fw.launcher.logging.LauncherLogFormatter.getEndLogFormat()>` )

-処理の流れは以下のとおり。
+The process flow is as follows.

 .. image:: ../images/Main/Main_flow.png

-ハンドラクラス名
+Handler class name
 --------------------------------------------------
 * :java:extdoc:`nablarch.fw.launcher.Main`

-モジュール一覧
+Module list
 --------------------------------------------------
 .. code-block:: xml